Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Simulation Studies

 \subsection{Simulation results}

-Table \ref{simResults} presents simulation study results by scenario and analysis model.
-When VE was homogeneous across trials (Scenario 1), bias was low and CI coverage was near the nominal level for both modeling approaches, as expected.
-In scenarios 2 and 3, true VE differed across trials and the model (\ref{calTimeTerms}) analysis continued to exhibit low bias and near-nominal CI coverage overall.
-On the other hand, the model (\ref{timeVaryingIntercept}) analysis produced biased estimates with below-nominal CI coverage in scenarios 2 and 3, as expected due to model misspecification.
+Point and variance estimators generally performed as anticipated in the simulation study.
+Appendix Table \ref{simResults} presents simulation study results by scenario and analysis model.
+When VE was homogeneous across trials (Scenario 1), bias was low and pointwise CI coverage was near the nominal level for both modeling approaches, as expected.
+In scenarios 2 and 3, the true VE differed across trials and the model (\ref{calTimeTerms}) analysis continued to exhibit low bias and near-nominal pointwise CI coverage overall.
+On the other hand, the model (\ref{timeVaryingIntercept}) analysis produced biased estimates with below-nominal coverage in scenarios 2 and 3, as expected due to model misspecification.
 Results suggest that an incorrect choice of time scale for modeling vaccine effects can have substantial impact on the resulting inference.

-The null hypothesis $H_0$ was true by design in scenario 1.
-One-sided generalized Wald tests of $H_0$ were rejected at the $0.05$ significance level in $4.6\%$ of scenario 1 replications.
-The null hypothesis was false in scenarios 2 and 3, and was rejected in $100\%$ of the replications.
-Results were similar when time functions in analytic models were specified using restricted cubic splines (see Appendix \ref{webB} and Table \ref{additionalSims}).
+The null hypothesis (\ref{Hnaught}) was true by design in scenario 1.
+One-sided generalized Wald tests of the null were rejected at the $0.05$ significance level in $4\%$ of scenario 1 replications.
+The null hypothesis was false in scenarios 2 and 3 and was rejected in $100\%$ of the replications.
+Results were similar when time functions in analytic models were specified using restricted cubic splines (see~\ref{webB} and Appendix Table~\ref{AddlSims_p3}).